One more thing ! ......

 When you come across a man already lost in anger there are two people.

-One who has already lost the battle with anger and is blaring away and the other namely the man facing the barrage!!
+One who has already lost the battle with anger and is blaring away and the other, namely the man facing the angry barrage!
 For the moment we will not worry about the angry man who already lost his battle!
-We will think of the other one facing that anger!!
+We will think of the other one facing that anger!

-Actually there are two questions in this .
-One is about the “bad” angry man who is seemingly getting away with nothing and the other is about the good person whose “ pride “has been wounded without compensation and probably 'wanting an apology" !!
+Actually there are two questions in this.
+One is about the 'bad' angry man who is seemingly getting away with nothing and the other is about the good person whose 'pride' has been wounded without compensation, and is probably 'wanting an apology' !!

 The answers are clear